Do employers in California have the right to monitor employees and track their employees’ whereabouts using GPS technology tracking devices?

 The Right of Privacy Under the United States Constitution

 Yes, people like to think they have a legal “right of privacy,” and certainly we all have various expectations of privacy in our daily lives, but did you know that there actually is no explicit “right of privacy” in the United States Constitution?

-No, the “right of privacy” was first enunciated, not in 1776, when the country was founded, not in 1781 when the Constitution was adopted, but almost two hundred years later, in 1965 in the landmark Supreme Court decision, Griswold v.
-Connecticut.
-In that case, the Court decided that the federal Constitution protects the privacy right of married couples to buy and use contraceptives without interference by the government.
+No, the “right of privacy” was first enunciated, not in 1776, when the country was founded, not in 1781 when the Constitution was adopted, but almost two hundred years later.
+In 1965—in the landmark Supreme Court decision, Griswold v.
+Connecticut, the Court decided the federal Constitution protects the privacy right of married couples to buy and use contraceptives without interference by the government.